Finish the year strong: Access our free fundraising resources today!

 Top Tips to Identify and Optimize Each Matching Gift Opportunity

-For the greatest results, your team should make the most of every donation match opportunity available, regardless of its origin.
+For the greatest results, your team should take advantage of every donation match opportunity, regardless of its origin.

 1. Identify Potential Match Funders